queicherius/react-globe/README.md

 Swap the language and your whole application will re-render in the new language, without having to reload the page.

 **Marking missing translations**<br/>
-In development mode, you can highlight which elements are translated and which ones are missing a translation.
+You can highlight which elements are missing a translation with a debug flag.

 **["Pure render"](https://facebook.github.io/react/docs/shallow-compare.html) components for performant runtime-translations**<br/>
 Components should always render the same, given the same `state` and `props`.
 This is the case if you use [Redux](http://redux.js.org/) for example!
 Here it is used to reduce translation overhead. *You can opt out of this, but it is highly discouraged*.